Ensure your Emergency Lights are compliant with AS 2293

 For emergency light testing services and to set up a routine servicing program, contact our licensed electricians at 1300 206 004 or complete our online Electrician Booking Form.

-Send us a message with your electrical needs and we'll give you a call to answer any questions and arrange a booking.
+Send us a message with your electrical needs and we'll be in touch to answer any questions and arrange a quote.

 Our regular clients know our commitment to being available whenever we’re needed and our reputation for high quality, reliable work.
 See what customers are saying about our Brisbane & Sunshine Coast electrical services and why locals recommend us.